 - Music tuition and Music Scholarships (for further details see our Tuition and scholarships page)

-- A regular programme of weekly rehearsals in rewarding spaces
+- A regular programme of rehearsals in rewarding spaces

 - Coaching of ensembles, be they large or small and of a diverse range of genres

-- Many platforms for performance, be they in public concerts or on ceremonial occasions such as Graduation Ceremonies and be they in formal or informal events such as Sound of Ground.
+- Platforms for performance, be they in public concerts or on ceremonial occasions and in formal or informal events such as Sound of Ground.